fmfalgun/DSA/Arrays/README.txt

 ```

 **Approach**: Use a modified merge sort to count inversions, which represent smaller elements to the right.

-These problems showcase even more advanced array techniques, including prefix sums, complex two-pointer approaches, modified sorting algorithms, and matrix manipulation.
-They require deeper understanding of algorithmic patterns and creative problem-solving approaches.
-Let's complete our exploration of advanced array problems with some of the most challenging techniques and patterns:

 ### Problem 19: Maximum Sum of 3 Non-Overlapping Subarrays
 **Problem**: Find three non-overlapping subarrays of size k with the largest sum.